Das-Kollektiv/tdme2/README-MiniScript.md

 # 3. Functions

-Please see this example that shows user script functions and recursion.
+See this example that shows user script functions and recursion.

 It also shows $arguments array variable, which is created in function context and allows access to all arguments that the function was called with.
-Argument variable names in function declaration are also populated in function context.
+Argument variable names in function declaration are also populated in function context with corresponding values.
 ```
 ...
 # user script function of recursive factorial computation